Developmental and behavioral implications for children of incarcerated parents

 - University of Massachusetts

-With stricter sentencing guidelines and rising incarceration rates in the United States, parental incarceration is increasingly common.
+With stricter sentencing guidelines in the United States, parental incarceration is increasingly common.
 The behavior and development of children with an incarcerated parent may be influenced by stressors that occur before, during, and after sentencing of the parent.
 Pediatric providers have a unique opportunity to identify and support children and families affected by a parent's incarceration.

 According to a Department of Justice report from the year 2007, 2.3 percent of children in the United States (nearly 1.7 million children) had a parent incarcerated in state or federal prison .
 In addition, at least 1 in 50 children had a parent incarcerated in local or county facilities .

 Between 1995 and 2004, the inmate population grew by an average of 3.5 percent annually to approximately 2.1 million prisoners, corresponding to an incarceration rate of 726 per 100,000 residents .
-Because a majority of prisoners (52 percent of state and 63 percent of federal prisoners) are parents, growth in the incarcerated population is reflected in increasing numbers of affected children, an increase of 80 percent between 1991 and 2007 .
+Because a majority of prisoners (52 percent of state and 63 percent of federal prisoners) are parents, growth in the incarcerated population has been reflected in increasing numbers of affected children, an increase of 80 percent between 1991 and 2007 .
+In the 2011-2012 National Survey of Children’s Health, 6.9 percent of children had experienced the incarceration of a custodial parent .

 ●Inmate misinterpretation of questions